Entropic propagation of chaos for mean field diffusion with $L^p$ interactions via hierarchy, linear growth and fractional noise: Introduction

 In this paper, we study the convergence of the interacting particle system

 in the $n\to\infty$ limit, to the corresponding McKean-Vlasov SDE

 where $W^1,\cdots,W^n$ are $n$ independent $d$-dimensional Brownian motions.

 There has been vast literature on the quantitative convergence of \eqref{nparticlesystem} towards \eqref{mckeanvlasov}, even in the general case of irregular interactions $b$.
-In this paper we address the following three questions: \begin{enumerate} \item In a very recent paper, Lacker \cite{lacker2021hierarchies} developed a form of BBGKY hierarchy, from which he proved that the $k$-marginals of \eqref{nparticlesystem} converge to the $k$-fold product of \eqref{mckeanvlasov} with a rate $O(k^2/n^2)$ measured in terms of relative entropy, vastly improving the $O(k/n)$ rate which was previously assumed to be optimal.
-The technique in \cite{lacker2021hierarchies} is restricted to interctions $b$ that are locally bounded, which falls short of many interesting physical cases like the Biot-Savart kernel in 2D incompressible Navier-Stokes equation.
+In this paper we address the following three questions: \begin{enumerate} \item In a very recent paper, Lacker \cite{lacker2021hierarchies} developed a form of BBGKY hierarchy, from which he proved that the $k$-th marginals of \eqref{nparticlesystem} converge to the $k$-fold product of \eqref{mckeanvlasov} with a rate $O(k^2/n^2)$ measured in terms of relative entropy, vastly improving the $O(k/n)$ rate which was previously assumed to be optimal.
+The technique in \cite{lacker2021hierarchies} is restricted to interactions $b$ that are locally bounded, which falls short of many interesting physical cases like the Biot-Savart kernel in 2D incompressible Navier-Stokes equation.
 We extend his framework to some singular interactions on the torus and get the same $O(k^2/n^2)$ rate in relative entropy.
-(Another recent work \cite{bresch2022new} used PDE techniques and weighted $L^p$ spaces to set up the BBGKY hierarchy, which applies to second-order systems and more singular interactions but the convergence is qualitative and only holds on predetermined fixed time intervals.)
+Moreover, the rate can be made uniform in time.
+(Another recent work \cite{bresch2022new} used PDE techniques and weighted $L^p$ spaces to set up the BBGKY hierarchy, see Section \ref{comparisons} for a comparison.)

 \item For the remaining results we work on $\mathbb{R}^d$.
 We consider interactions $b$ only assumed to have linear growth: $|b(t,x,y)|\leq K(1+|x|+|y|)$ for some $K>0$.
 We can still prove a quantitative propagation of chaos result with rate $O(k/n)$ in relative entropy under such generality, but only valid on $[0,T^*]$ with $T^*$ a predetermined constant.